dianashams/ensemble-methods-for-survival-analysis/index.md

 Survival analysis is a collection of methods that analyse time-to-event data.
 The methods are used to estimate distribution of event times in a given population, and model its dependence on individual risk factors.
 The applications could be estimating a proportion of the initial population for which the event will happen by a certain point, or how the rate of event changes with time.
 It can also be employed to understand an impact of a risk factor, or make individual predictions on time-to-event.
 "Population" can be bacteria in a dish, group of people, group of financial companies, or app users; an event can be death, disease onset, cancer recovery, firm's bankruptcy, or unsubscribing from an app.

-We primarily had health outcomes in mind (e.g. a disease onset) and tried to developed user-friendly functions that enhance classical Cox proportionate hazards model  which is widely used in health research, with machine learning algorithms such as survival decision tree and survival random forest.
-While mixing the classical and machine learning algorithms, we aimed to
+We primarily had health outcomes in mind (e.g. a disease onset) and tried to developed user-friendly functions that enhance classical Cox proportionate hazards model,  which is widely used in health research, with machine learning algorithms such as survival decision trees and survival random forest.
+While mixing classical and machine learning algorithms, we aimed to

 * boost predictive performance while estimating time-to-event by a given time point,